Thinking of an IKEA kitchen? Here's what you need to know first

-Say you're redoing your kitchen and you don't have recent lottery winnings to give you an unlimited budget.
-Cabinets tend to be the costliest item in a reno but you'd like to have a little money left over for niceties like a new fridge or a cool backsplash.
+Say you're redoing your kitchen and you don't have lottery winnings to give you an unlimited budget.
+Cabinets tend to be the costliest item in a renovation, but you'd like to have a little money left over for other niceties like a new fridge or a cool backsplash.
 Where do you turn?

-Chances are you've probably heard about IKEA cabinets, likely from one of their cult followers.
+Chances are, you've probably heard about IKEA cabinets from one of its cult followers.
 People who have IKEA kitchens tend to love them.
 What's the big deal and why do they show up everywhere?
 I wondered the same thing as I started planning a remodel of my own 1890 kitchen that lacked any cabinet system whatsoever.
-Reeling from sticker shock at big box and cabinet shop prices, but apprehensive about flat-packed DIY cabinets from the Swedish giant, I went down an IKEA cabinet rabbit hole and am here to share some key takeaways you should know before you take the leap.
+Reeling from sticker shock at big-box and cabinet-shop prices, but apprehensive about flat-packed DIY cabinets from the Swedish giant, I went down an IKEA cabinet rabbit hole and am here to share some key takeaways you should know before you take the leap.

 They're on sale now

 First things first.
-There's a huge sale periodically, and it's going on right now (it ends this Sunday, July 29!).
-The IKEA Kitchen Event is a straightforward 15% credit on a purchase of $2,000 and up in the form of an IKEA gift card to be used on a future purchase.
+There's a huge sale periodically and it's going on right now (it ends Sunday, July 29).
+The IKEA Kitchen Event is a straightforward 15 percent credit on a purchase of $2,000 and up in the form of an IKEA gift card to be used on a future purchase.
 If you don't buy your cabinets during a sale and then — oh no! — the sale launches shortly after?
 It's worth contacting the store.
 Several IKEA fans I heard from said they bought just before the sale and the store made good on the special offer.

 The bad news?
 Everybody else wants an IKEA kitchen right about now, so I hear it's a bit of a zoo.
 You'll need an extra dose of patience.